News

-The Susan Carrington Clarke chapter of the Daughters of the American Revolution will be unveiling a bronze marker on each of the two direct daughters of Revolutionary soldiers who are buried in Center Street.
+The Susan Carrington Clarke chapter of the Daughters of the American Revolution held a ceremony to unveil a bronze marker on each of the two direct daughters of Revolutionary soldiers who are buried in Center Street.
 They are Maria Ives Parker, daughter of Ichabod Ives, who is buried 100 yards west of her, and Ann Tyler Beaumont, whose father is buried in Mill Plain Cemetery in Branford, just up the street from his house.
-The ceremony will start at Lyman Hall’s monument with the 2nd Company Governor’s Foot Guard posting the colors, then the Star-Spangled Banner will be played by the Yalesville Ancient Fife and Drum Corps.
-Jen Passaretti, the Regent of the Susan Carrington Clarke chapter, will make some opening remarks, followed by a persona of Lyman Hall speaking for about ten minutes.
-There will be a wreath laying for both Lyman Hall and Ichabod Ives.
-The 2nd Company Governor’s Foot Rifle Company will provide a salute at each of the four locations.
-In addition to the unveiling at each daughter’s grave, there will be a brief narrative by a descendant about the daughter and her family.
+The ceremony began at Lyman Hall’s monument with the 2nd Company Governor’s Foot Guard standing at attention while the Star-Spangled Banner was played by the Yalesville Ancient Fife and Drum Corps.
+Jen Passaretti, the Regent of the Susan Carrington Clarke chapter, presented the opening remarks, followed by Robert Beaumont speaking in the role of Lyman Hall.
+There was a wreath laying for both Lyman Hall and Ichabod Ives.
+In addition to the unveiling at each daughter’s grave, there was a brief narrative by a descendant about the daughter and her family.
+(Pictures below and also on the “Pictures” link)

 D.A.R.
 Inductions June 3, 2023